SimpleAmericanAccent/saa-app-web/README.md

+Currently auto-deploys from main to Render at this URL: https://saa-h6zg.onrender.com/

 A place to build custom tools/software for Simple American Accent.

 May include tools for internal use by Will or other accent coaches e.g. for documenting accent feedback more effectively and efficiently...